Bradley Griffin

 • $5M in annual revenue, built without outside capital.

-• A client roster spanning 10+ industries — with Fortune 500 names among them — medical and private practice, SaaS, manufacturing, aerospace, automotive, e-commerce, food & beverage, travel & hospitality, legal, and real estate & brokerages.
+• A client roster spanning 15+ industries, with Fortune 500 names among them, medical and private practice, SaaS, manufacturing, aerospace, automotive, e-commerce, food & beverage, travel & hospitality, legal, and real estate & brokerages.

-• A successful exit — acquired by a UK-based equity firm expanding its US book of business.
+• A successful exit, acquired by an equity firm expanding its US book of business.
 The breadth and caliber of the client roster were core drivers of the deal.

 23